-If something is not available in Malang, sometimes it can be found in Surabaya, which is 2 - 3 hours’ drive by car.
+If something is not available in Malang, sometimes it can be found in Surabaya, which is 2-1/2+ hour’s drive.
 Many expats go to Jakarta or Singapore for business reasons and these trips are always a good opportunity to stock up on missing necessities.

 Culture, Recreation and Entertainment

 Malang has facilities for golf, tennis, swimming and aerobic exercise.
 With a small town environment, several expats use bicycles for their primary means of transportation blending exercise with their daily schedules.
 Klub Bunga, a resort in Batu, provides a fitness club with gymnasium, pool, sauna, spa, massage, tennis courts, basketball court, and beach volley ball field.
-Also in Batu is Jawa Timur Park (www.jawatimurpark.com), Batu Night Spectacular and Museum Angkut, all good family recreation venues.
-There is a 9-hole golf course in Malang at Araya and full 18-hole course in Padaan at Taman Dayu and Fina Golf & Country Club.
+Also in Batu is Jawa Timur Park www.jawatimurpark.com, Batu Night Spectacular and Museum Angkut, all good family recreation venues.
+There are golf courses in Malang at Araya and in Padaan at Taman Dayu and Fina Golf & Country Club.
 There are several fitness centers here with Atlas Fitness Center as a good example having aerobic, step and yoga classes in the mornings and evenings.
 There are Hash House Harrier groups in Malang, so you can choose the most convenient time during the week or weekends.
 Contact Pak Poedji, Jalan Jagung Suprapto 7, and phone 325-888 or 361-996 for more details.

 The beaches are 2 - 3 hours’ drive to the south coast; Sedangbiru, Balekambang, and Ngliyep.
 Unfortunately there are only basic accommodations available and you cannot find a nice restaurant.
 If you go, prepare for a picnic on the beach.
 Swimming can be dangerous at the south coast so ask the locals for a safe place to swim.